 Innoweave (Canada) social innovation case studies: [www.innoweave.ca/en/modules/social-enterprise/case-studies]

-Nesst case studies in social enterprise series (http://www.nesst.org/sector-building-initiatives/bestpractices/) South America/Eastern Europe focus; 40 case studies 5-20 p each
+Nesst case studies (https://www.nesst.org/tools-for-entrepreneurs/) South America/Eastern Europe focus; 4 case studies c 10 p each

 CITISPYCE (FP7-project) [http://www.citispyce.eu/citispyce-repository-case-studies] Extensive, European cases.
 Focus on youth.
 20-30 p each, 21 cases